thrackle-io/rules-engine/docs/userGuides/rules/SANCTION-ORACLE.md

 ## Purpose

 The purpose of the sanction-oracle rule is to check if the caller of the transaction is allowed to or restricted from performing the transaction.
-Addresses are added to the sanction oracle by the owner of the oracle contract for any reason that owner deems necessary.
+Addresses are added to the sanction oracle by the owner of the oracle contract for any reason that the owner deems necessary.
 This is designed as a tool to reduce the risk of malicious actors in the ecosystem.
 If an address is on the sanction oracle list they are restricted from performing the transaction.
 Any address not on the sanction list will pass this rule check.

 ## Applies To: